AtanasovAtanas/interactive-content/EN/05-Sets-and-Maps-Advanced/03-Associative-Arrays-Maps.md

 - `LinkedHashMap<K, V>`

 **The main features of Maps are:**
-- hold a set of pairs `<key, value>`
+- Hold a set of pairs `<key, value>`
-- contains unique keys
+- Contain unique keys
-- each key can map to at most one value
+- Each key can map to at most one value
-- the values can be duplicated
+- The values can be duplicated

-**Based on the features of the Maps, it's better to use them when:**
+**Based on the features of the Maps, here are some examples:**
 - A map of error codes and their descriptions.
 - A map of zip codes and cities.
 - A map of managers and employees.
 Each manager - `key` is associated with a list of employees - `value` he manages.